Explore Downtown LaGrange Map Guide

 About City Hall:

-Lockwood and Poundstone designed the only City Hall building that LaGrange has ever owned.
+Designed by Lockwood and Poundstone, this Neoclassical building is the only City Hall LaGrange has ever owned.
 Local Masons joined city leaders in laying the cornerstone in December 1926.
-The Neoclassical building sits on the site of the old city-county jail and operates during regular business hours today.

 Colonial Building